- About Us

 Pacific hake are what is known as a “trans-boundary” stock in that they migrate between U.S. and Canadian waters.
 The Pacific hake stock is sustainably managed by the National Marine Fisheries Service (NMFS), a division of the United States Department of Commerce.
 Biological catch limits are determined by impartial scientists who work for NMFS, State fisheries agencies and universities.
 Quotas are set at or below the biological limits by the Pacific Fishery Management Council, a body made up of knowledgeable private citizens and State and Federal government officials.
 The total quota is allocated between the United States and Canada under a treaty that was signed by the two countries in 2007.
 Under this agreement, the United States is allocated approximately 74 percent of the quota and Canada receives 26 percent.
 Within the United States, the U.S. share is further allocated between the catcher-processor, shore-based and mothership sectors.
 Certain tribes in the Pacific Northwest are also allocated a share of the quota subject to their ability to harvest it.
 More information on the management of the Pacific hake fishery is available on www.fishwatch.gov.

-The Pacific hake fishery was certified as sustainable by the Marine Stewardship Council in 2009.
+The Pacific hake fishery was certified as sustainable by the Marine Stewardship Council in 2009 and re-certified in 2014.
 More information on that certification and the sustainability of the fishery is available on www.msc.org.

 American Seafoods Company is the world’s largest at-sea producers of single-frozen Pin Bone Out (PBO), Deep-Skinned (DS) and Pin Bone In (PBI) whole fillet blocks made from Pacific hake.
 Our 16.5 lb (7.48 kg) whole fillet blocks are compression-frozen within just hours of harvest to the exact dimensions to provide trouble-free value added processing.
 Our whole fillet hake blocks are produced into a variety of seasoned, breaded and battered fish portions and fish fingers and sold into both foodservice and retail outlets around the world.
 Kamoboko products made from our surimi have a delicate taste and firm texture making them ideal for a wide variety of healthy dishes including snacks, appetizers, side dishes, soups, casseroles and salads, and are consumed in Japan, Korea and other countries and regions.